-47 Women, Peace, and Security Strategic Framework and Implementation Plan, 9.
+&lt;sup>47 Women, Peace, and Security Strategic Framework and Implementation Plan, 9.

-48 Carl Andrew Castro et al., "Sexual Assault in the Military," Current Psychiatry Report 17, no. 7 (July 2015): 9, https://doi.org/10.1007/s11920-015-0596-7.
+&lt;sup>48 Carl Andrew Castro et al., "Sexual Assault in the Military," Current Psychiatry Report 17, no. 7 (July 2015): 9, https://doi.org/10.1007/s11920-015-0596-7.

-49 Report of the Fort Hood Independent Review Committee, 11; and Department of Defense Directive 6495.01, Sexual Assault Prevention and Response (SAPR) Program (Washington, DC: Department of Defense, 23 January 2012).
+&lt;sup>49 Report of the Fort Hood Independent Review Committee, 11; and Department of Defense Directive 6495.01, Sexual Assault Prevention and Response (SAPR) Program (Washington, DC: Department of Defense, 23 January 2012).

-50 Report of the Fort Hood Independent Review Committee, 11 - 12.
+&lt;sup>50 Report of the Fort Hood Independent Review Committee, 11-12.

-years after its establishment, DOD's program continues to fall under intense scrutiny at the government's top echelons.
-At the direction of President Biden, Secretary of Defense Lloyd Austin instructed the combatant commanders to provide feedback on "the best plans and practices" utilized in combating the persistence of sexual harassment and assault incidents across the force.
-11 While Secretary Austin acknowledged that the department had undertaken numerous steps to combat the issues of sexual assault, a lot of work remains.
+best plans and practices" utilized in combating the persistence of sexual harassment and assault incidents across the force.
+While Secretary Austin acknowledged that the department had undertaken numerous steps to combat the issues of sexual assault, a lot of work remains.
 In his memorandum to the combatant commanders, Secretary Austin emphasized that servicemembers cannot defend the United States, the department's primary mission, "if we also have to battle enemies within the ranks."

 Today, more than 210,000 women are serving on active duty across the Joint Force.
-Despite the highest number reported since World War II, this population experiences various forms of gender discrimination, sexual harassment, and sexual assault.53 Notwithstanding the persistent discriminatory behavior experienced by many women discussed previously, sexual assault is a significant reason why numerous women choose to leave the military.54
+Despite the highest number reported since World War II, this population experiences various forms of gender discrimination, sexual harassment, and sexual assault.
+Notwithstanding the persistent discriminatory behavior experienced by many women discussed previously, sexual assault is a significant reason why numerous women choose to leave the military.

-The 2019 Department of Defense Annual Report on Sexual Assault in the military reports that sexual assault cases increased during the fiscal year 2018 by greater than 3 percent from the previous reporting period; 7,825 incidents were reported across the force.55 Despite several years of awareness programs, annual training requirements, and emphasis at the highest level, it is overwhelming and concerning to note that during the 2018 reporting period, the number of restricted reports filed increased more than 17 percent.56
+The 2019 Department of Defense Annual Report on Sexual Assault in the military reports that sexual assault cases increased during the fiscal year 2018 by greater than 3 percent from the previous reporting period; 7,825 incidents were reported across the force.
+Despite several years of awareness programs, annual training requirements, and emphasis at the highest level, it is overwhelming and concerning to note that during the 2018 reporting period, the number of restricted reports filed increased more than 17 percent.

 This increase is disheartening given that while restricted reports ensure the victim is provided care and services, there is little notification and investigation by the chain of command.
 Incredibly, the perpetrator is never held accountable.
-Despite the increase in reported sexual assault cases, the 7 percent conviction rate for these crimes remained comparable to previous reporting cycles.57 Even as President Biden has ordered the Army's Sexual Harassment/Assault Response and Prevention (SHARP) program's review, it is still undecided if the Biden administration will remove the trial and disciplinary process from the defendant's military chain of command and instead place it under the supervision of the civilian courts.58
+Despite the increase in reported sexual assault cases, the 7 percent conviction rate for these crimes remained comparable to previous reporting cycles.
+Even as President Biden has ordered the Army's Sexual Harassment/Assault Response and Prevention (SHARP) program's review, it is still undecided if the Biden administration will remove the trial and disciplinary process from the defendant's military chain of command and instead place it under the supervision of the civilian courts.

-The incident at Fort Hood was a tragedy in the wake of efforts to improve the life, health, equality, and wellbeing of servicemembers-more especially in view
+The incident at Fort Hood was a tragedy in the wake of efforts to improve the life, health, equality, and wellbeing of servicemembers-more especially in view of the DOD policies designed to enhance the equities described in the 2020 WPS SFIP.
+The circumstances surrounding the disappearance and murder of Specialist Vanessa Guillén at Fort Hood, Texas, on 22 April 2020, were the culmination of a

-51 Kevin Barron, "Biden Orders New Review of Sexual Assault Policies in the Military," Defense One, 25 January 2021.
+&lt;sup>51 Kevin Barron, "Biden Orders New Review of Sexual Assault Policies in the Military," Defense One, 25 January 2021.

-52 Barron, "Biden Orders New Review of Sexual Assault Policies in the Military."
+&lt;sup>52 Barron, "Biden Orders New Review of Sexual Assault Policies in the Military."

-53 Rea, "Unique Challenges Faced by the Powerful Women Who Serve in the United States Military."
+&lt;sup>53 Rea, "Unique Challenges Faced by the Powerful Women Who Serve in the United States Military."

-54 Castro et al., "Sexual Assault in the Military," 2.
+&lt;sup>54 Castro et al., "Sexual Assault in the Military," 2.

-55 Department of Defense Annual Report on Sexual Assault in the Military, Fiscal Year 2019, 6.
+&lt;sup>55 Department of Defense Annual Report on Sexual Assault in the Military, Fiscal Year 2019, 6.

-56 Jennifer Steinhauer, "A #MeToo Moment Emerges for Military Women after Soldier's Killing," New York Times, 11 July 2020.
+&lt;sup>56 Jennifer Steinhauer, "A #MeToo Moment Emerges for Military Women after Soldier's Killing," New York Times, 11 July 2020.